Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 > > Quick tip: free templates are good for portfolios while premium templates come into play when you want to wow a client, or just need a nice-looking site polished and ready to go.

-👉 Check out Webflow templates and compare them to what fits your goals.
+👉 Check out <a href="https://webflow.com/templates" target="_blank">Webflow templates</a> and compare them to what fits your goals.

 - - -